One-dimensional ferronematics in a channel: order reconstruction, bifurcations and multistability: Introduction

 The pure nematic case, i.e., when $c=0$, is well-understood; see for example \cite{canevari_majumdar_spicer2016, lamy-2014-article}.
-We therefore first study how the solution landscapes for $c=0$ are perturbed by the nemato-magnetic coupling energy, in the dilute limit.
-Our first notable analysis concerns the \emph{vacuum manifold} for the minimisers of a spatially homogeneous problem or equivalently, the minimisers of the bulk potential characterised by two dimensionless parameters, $(\xi, c)$.
-For dilute ferronematics, $\xi$ is small, i.e., the magnetisation effects are weaker than the nematic effects and we set $\xi=1$ throughout this manuscript, unless otherwise stated.
-We illustrate later how $c$ perturbs the well-studied uncoupled vacuum manifold as a linear perturbation for small $c$.
-Our second non-trivial result concerns a maximum principle argument (\cref{thm:maximum-principle}) for the critical points of the ferronematic free energy, and we obtain an $L^\infty$ bound for the critical points $(\Qvec, \Mvec)$ in terms of $c$.
-This bound reduces to the $L^\infty$ bound for the uncoupled problems when $c=0$.
-Third, in \cref{thm:uniqness} we prove that the ferronematic energy has a unique critical point, and hence minimiser, for $D \ll c_1 \frac{\xi_n}{\sqrt{c^2_0 + c^2}}$, where $\xi_n$ is the nematic correlation length, $c_0$ is a computable constant and $c_1$ is a constant independent of all model parameters.
+We study how the solution landscapes for $c=0$ are perturbed by the nemato-magnetic coupling energy in the dilute limit, for positive $c$.
+In the supplementary material, we compute the \emph{vacuum manifold} i.e., minimisers of the bulk potential, which is the sum of the Ginzburg--Landau energies for $\Qvec$ and $\Mvec$ and a nemato-magnetic coupling energy, and the bulk minimisers depend on $c$ and $\xi$.
+The bulk minimisers are the spatially homogeneous profiles that would be observed without conflicting boundary conditions or geometrical frustration and they play a crucial role in our study of this one-dimensional spatially inhomogeneous problem of ferronematics in channel geometries.
+We next prove the existence of minimisers of the ferronematic free energy (\cref{thm:existance}) for this model problem, subject to the conflicting Dirichlet boundary conditions for $\Qvec$ and $\Mvec$.
+The minimisers (local and global) are candidates for physically observable configurations.
+We then prove a non-trivial maximum principle (\cref{thm:maximum-principle}) for all critical points of the ferronematic free energy, and we obtain an explicit $L^\infty$ bound for the critical points $(\Qvec, \Mvec)$ in terms of $c$.
+This bound strongly depends on our analysis of the vacuum manifold.
+In particular, this bound reduces to the familiar uncoupled bound for $c=0$ in \cite{canevari_majumdar_spicer2016}, with a linear perturbation in $c$ for small $c$.
+For large $c$, the bounds grow linearly with $c$.
+This captures the relationship between the $c=0$ and $c>0$ cases to some extent.
+Subsequently, in \cref{thm:uniqness} we prove that the ferronematic energy has a unique critical point, and hence minimiser, for $D$ sufficiently small, i.e., for narrow channels, as for the $c=0$ case in \cite{lamy-2014-article}.
+Of course, the critical $D$ depends on $c$.
+These crucial analytic results hold in two and three dimensions too, and are hence of general interest.